-With more than 75% of our native freshwater fish either threatened with or at risk of extinction, and almost half of our lakes in poor ecological health, NZ’s freshwater ecosystems face unprecedented pressure.
+Seventy five per cent of New Zealand’s native freshwater fish are either threatened with or at risk of extinction, and almost half of our lakes are in poor ecological health.
+Its unprecedented pressure for our freshwater ecosystems.

-But Wellington-based Wilderlab is developing a new tool, harnessing the power of environmental DNA (eDNA), which it hopes will help fight that rising tide of threat.
+But Wellington-based Wilderlab is developing a tool harnessing the power of environmental DNA (eDNA), which it hopes will help fight that rising tide of threat.

-“We’re primarily testing water, and generally for use in biosecurity and conservation – looking for rare and threatened species, or incursions of pest mammals, fish or plants, as well monitoring ecosystems,” explains Wilkinson.
+“We’re primarily testing water, and generally for use in biosecurity and conservation – looking for rare and threatened species, or incursions of pest mammals, fish or plants, as well monitoring ecosystems,” says Dr Shaun Wilkinson, Wilderlab’s founder.

-With Callaghan Innovation support to commercialise its research and development (R&D) , Wilderlab is also creating a new tool, TICI (pronounced ‘tiki’).
-It harnesses vast amounts of complex eDNA data to give users a simple and easily understood ‘health rating’ for an entire ecosystem, such as a river or stream.
+With Callaghan Innovation support to commercialise its research and development (R&D), Wilderlab is creating a game-changing tool called TICI (pronounced ‘tiki’).
+It harnesses vast amounts of complex eDNA data to give users a simple and easy to understand ‘health rating’ for an entire ecosystem, such as a river or stream.

 “Whole ecosystem monitoring is something we’ve been trying to achieve as a country for a long time, but how you actually do that is easier said than done,” says Wilkinson.